 The mole (Talpa Europaea) is a member of the Insectivora Order.
 Their bodies are cylindrical and can grow to 16 cm.
-The mole is covered with velvety black hair that can set in any direction.
-The mole has large spade-like forefeet which are permanently turned outwards so is well adapted for burrowing.
+The mole is covered with silky black hair that can set in any direction.
+The mole has large spade-like forefeet, which are permanently turned outwards, so it is well adapted for burrowing.
 Their eyes are tiny but more than capable of detecting light.
 They are good at sensing touch, and their hearing is also excellent.

 Signs Of Mole Activity

-The most apparent sign of moles are the appearance of molehills on the surface of the ground; this is heaps of loose soil.
-There are 3 different types of tunnels there are deep tunnels mainly for shelter, feeding tunnels, these are pushed out onto the surface as molehills, the moles patrol these looking for food that has fallen into them and then there are surface tunnels, this is where the soil is pushed up to form a ridge on the surface this is where the moles look for invertebrates that may be feeding in the area.
+The most apparent sign of moles is the appearance of molehills on the ground's surface; this is heaps of loose soil.
+There are three different types of tunnels: deep tunnels mainly for shelter and feeding tunnels, these are pushed out onto the surface as molehills.

 Problems Moles Cause

-Molehills are very unsightly on sporting meadows such as golf and bowling greens.
-They also leave the surface uneven which in hand leads to deterioration and a considerable quantity of weeds.
+- Molehills are very unsightly on sporting meadows such as golf and bowling greens.
+They also leave the surface uneven, leading to deterioration and a considerable quantity of weeds.

 Mole Control Methods We Can Use

-Pincer Trap - This has two pairs of jaws kept apart by a trigger, once the mole touches it they then automatically snap shut.
+- Pincer Trap - This has two pairs of jaws kept apart by a trigger; once the mole touches it, they automatically snap shut.

 Prevention Of Future Mole Damage

-Burying individual bottles up to their necks in the ground is said to repel moles as the vibrations they send out when the wind hits them and scares them away.
+- Burying individual bottles up to their necks in the ground is said to repel moles as their vibrations send out when the wind hits them and scares them away.